guelfoweb/knock/README.rst

 Knock Subdomain Scan v.4.1.1
 ==========================

 **Knockpy** is a python tool designed to enumerate subdomains on a target domain through a wordlist.
 It is designed to scan for **DNS zone transfer** and to try to bypass the **wildcard DNS record** automatically if it is enabled.
-Now knockpy supports queries to VirusTotal subdomains, you can setting the API_KEY within the config.json file.
+Now knockpy supports queries to VirusTotal subdomains, you can set the API_KEY within the config.json file.

 .. image:: https://www.paypalobjects.com/en_US/IT/i/btn/btn_donateCC_LG.gif
    :target: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LWNAWQ9G6APU2